Survey of the processing of applications and patents at the EPO

 the Receiving Section examines the application to determine if a date of filing can be accorded to the application;

-the formal examination of the application is undertaken by the Receiving Section;
+the Receiving Section carries out the formal examination of the application is undertaken by the Receiving Section;

-in parallel with the formal examinationif the Receiving Section has established that the application complies with the formal requirements, the Search Division draws up an EESR, a copy of which is forwarded to the applicant;
+if the Receiving Section has established that the application complies with the formal requirements, the Search Division draws up an EESR, a copy of which is forwarded to the applicant;

 the application and the search report are published by the EPO either together or separately;